 People who bully others may also benefit from therapy, though they may be reluctant to acknowledge their bullying behavior openly.
 In therapy, bullies may begin to understand the impact their hurtful behavior has on others, explore reasons for why they bully, learn new skills for communicating positively with others, and address personal experiences that may have contributed to their bullying behavior.
 Often bullies have unresolved personal wounds that contribute to their bullying behavior, and addressing these emotional wounds or identity and social issues with a qualified therapist can be an integral step towards stopping bullying behavior.

-Getting Bullied at School: Josie, age 11, is the victim of bullying at her middle school.
+- Preteen experiencing bullying at school: Josie, 11, has been experiencing frequent bullying at her middle school and cyberbullying in private.
 A group of popular girls have been calling her names, teasing her in public, throwing paper at her, and posting mean messages about her online for other students to see.
-Josie is very afraid, anxious, and upset about how the girls are treating her, but keeps her feelings to herself because she is ashamed to be considered a tattle-tale.
-One day the girls at school humiliate Josie so badly that she tells her mom about the experience after school.
+Josie is afraid, anxious, and upset about how the girls are treating her, but she keeps her feelings to herself because she does not want to be considered a tattletale.
+One day the girls at school humiliate Josie so badly she finally tells her mom about the experience after school.
 Josie's mom immediately contacts school officials and meets with school administration to discuss the bullying problem.
-Josie begins seeing the school counselor regularly to talk about her feelings, practice behaviors for responding to bullies, and building self-esteem.
+Josie begins seeing the school counselor regularly to talk about her feelings, practice behaviors for effectively responding to bullies, and build self-esteem.
 The school administration also begins a school-wide program to crack down on peer bullying.
 With the support of her parents, the school, and the school counselor, Josie feels much safer and is better able to assert herself in the presence of bullies.

 - Bullying. (n.d.).
 U.S National Library of Medicine.
 Retrieved from http://www.nlm.nih.gov/medlineplus/bullying.html